-- Explain how archaeologists gather and use evidence about the past to describe human evolution, cultural change, and environmental relationships. - Describe human evolution, applying the theory of natural selection to explain major morphological transitions of the lineage. - Discuss the prehistoric and historic relationship(s) among human biology, culture, and environment and compare them to modern environmental challenges.
+- Describe the human phylogenetic past, applying the theory of evolution to explain major morphological transitions of the lineage. - Discuss the relationship (s) among human biology, culture, and environment, both prehistoric and historic. - Demonstrate an appreciation for how anthropologists gather and use evidence about the past to describe human biological and cultural variation.